burganovb/OneShotNAS/README.md

 (C) The outputs of the alternative conv layers are concatenated and passed on to the next layer.
 The size of the output data tensor depends in this case on the nuumber of alternative conv elements, and the weights of the next layer are not fully shared.

-We use approach (A) for the first block and (C) for the second one.
-In general, however, approach (C) does not seem to be a good one if the number of alternative conv elements is large.
+We use approaches (A) and (B).
+The approach (C) does not seem to be a good one if the number of alternative conv elements is large.
-We then repeat some experiment for approaches (A) and (B).

 Weight sharing is implemented in the `forward()` method of SuperNet as follows.
 For (A):